ErpNetDocs/tech/modules/projects/agile/advanced-features/assignment-rules.md

 If multiple rules match:
 - The rule with the highest **Priority** is selected
-- If multiple rules share the same priority, the one with the highest **Rule No.** is applied
+- If multiple rules share the same priority, the rule with the highest **Rule No.** takes precedence.

 ### 3. Assignment execution